MaramNaqeeb/Mastering_JavaScript_in_20_Days/Day1.md

 ```javascript
 document.title=“A game to play”
 ```
-We can add the name”Sofia” ,for example, to the name “Anjina”   in the player “x” through the following command line:
+We can add the name”Sofia” ,for example, to the name “Anjina” of the player “x” through the following command line:

 ```javascript
 document.getElementById(“p1-name”).append(“ & Sofia”)